 A surface is the area where the painting will be done.
 There are multiple types of surfaces including:

 ARGB32) or without (

 - Native (XCB) surfaces

-- Framebuffers and other less interesting ones (from an Awesome's point of view)
+- Framebuffers and other less interesting ones (from the point of view of Awesome)

 For more details see Surfaces.